edbennett/snakemake-novice-lattice/episodes/awkward.md

 (non-deterministically)
 be omitted from your plots.

-For final plots,
-always specify the source data in full!
+For final plots based on intermediary data, always specify the `input` explicitly.

 ::::::::::::::::::::::::::::::::::::::::::::::::::